tyrantlink/plural/docs/docs/guide/getting-started.md

   - The image will be scaled down to 1024x1024, and converted to webp, if it isn't already.
   - Animated avatars will only be animated for userproxy bots (see [Userproxies](/guide/userproxies.md)).
     - This is a Discord limitation.

+## Proxying in DMs

+In order to proxy in DMs you need to attach a userproxy to your member.
+See [Userproxies](/guide/userproxies.md) for more information on userproxies and how to create them.